-How can I volunteer to help with the SBI walk stations or safety shuttle service?
+How can I volunteer on my own or as part of a student group to help with the SBI walk stations or safety shuttle service?

-Contact us by telephone or email.
+Contact us by telephone or email (see above).
 We will talk about your availability and set up a time for training.
 Volunteers for the Safety Shuttle Service need to have a valid driver’s license.

 What are the hours for operation of the walk stations and safety shuttle services?
 Where are they located?